-DNA replication, the fundamental process of life, hinges on the intricate machinery of molecular biology.
-At its heart are enzymes, proteins with specialized functions, each playing a vital role in faithfully copying the genetic code.
-The question "which of the following build new strands of DNA?" directly points to the central figure in this process: DNA polymerase.
-However, the story is richer than just one enzyme.
+DNA replication, the fundamental process of life, hinges on the detailed machinery of molecular biology.
+So naturally, at its heart are enzymes, proteins with specialized functions, each playing a vital role in faithfully copying the genetic code. " directly points to the central figure in this process: DNA polymerase.
+Here's the thing — the question "which of the following build new strands of DNA?
+On the flip side, the story is richer than just one enzyme.
 To truly understand DNA replication, we must explore the supporting cast and the steps they perform.

 DNA Replication: An Overview